n1klaus/alx-system-engineering-devops/0x00-shell_basics/README.md

-\n\n
-0-current_working_directory - Prints the absolute path name of the current working directory\n i-listit 	            - Display the contents list of your current directory\n 2-bring_me_home		    - Changes the working directory to the user’s home directory\n 3-listfiles		    - Display current directory contents in a long format\n 4-listmorefiles		    - Display current directory contents, including hidden files using the long format\n
+0-current_working_directory - Prints the absolute path name of the current working directory\
+i-listit 	            - Display the contents list of your current directory\
+2-bring_me_home		    - Changes the working directory to the user’s home directory\n 3-listfiles		    - Display current directory contents in a long format\n 4-listmorefiles		    - Display current directory contents, including hidden files using the long format\n